ArduCAM/Arduino/README.md

 The "ArduCAM" library is the core library for ArduCAM shields.
 It contains the supported image sensor drivers and user-land API functions used to issue capture or image data read commands.
 There is also an example directory inside the ArduCAM library which illustrates most functions of the ArduCAM shields.
 The examples are plug-and-play without the need to write a single line of code.

-The "UTFT4ArduCAM_SPI" library is modified version of UTFT which is written by [Henning Karlsen](http://www.henningkarlsen.com/electronics).
+The "UTFT4ArduCAM\_SPI" library includes a modified version of UTFT by [Henning Karlsen](http://www.henningkarlsen.com/electronics).
 It combines the basic ArduCAM library with UTFT in order to support the [ArduCAM-LF](https://www.robotshop.com/ca/en/arducam-lf-revc-camera-module-32-lcd-arduino.html), an ArduCAM shield with a built-in LCD display.
-UTFT4ArduCAM_SPI is only needed when working with the ArduCAM-LF.
+UTFT4ArduCAM\_SPI is only needed when working with the ArduCAM-LF.

 # Compiling the libraries
 There is some basic configuration required before the libraries can be successfully compiled.

 ## 1. Edit memorysaver.h file
-Open the `memorysaver.h` file in the ArduCAM folder and enable the hardware platform and camera module which matches to your hardware by commenting or uncommenting the macro definition in the file.
+Open the `memorysaver.h` file in the ArduCAM folder and enable the hardware platform and camera module which matches to your hardware by commenting or uncommenting the right macro definition in the file.

 For example, if you have an ArduCAM-Mini-2MP you should uncomment the line:

 `#define OV2640_MINI_2MP`

 and comment-out all the other lines.
 On the other hand, if you have an ArduCAM-Shield-V2 and a OV5642 camera module, you should uncomment these two lines:

 `#define ARDUCAM_SHIELD_V2`
 `#define OV5642_CAM`

 and comment-out all the other lines.
+The simplest way to comment out a line is to add two slashes to the front of the line, "//".

 ## 2. Choose the correct CS pin for your camera
 Open one of the examples, wiring SPI and I2C interface especially CS pins to ArduCAM shield according to the examples.